What Is SocialPilot?

 What Are the Standout Features of SocialPilot?

-White-Label Dashboards — Premium plans get white-label PDF reports.
+Premium plans get white-label PDF reports.
 Ultimate users get a fully branded dashboard with custom domain, logo, colors, email domain, and Google Tag ID integration.
-This is a serious differentiator for agencies wanting to present a polished client experience.
+For agencies wanting to present a polished client experience, this is a meaningful differentiator at this price tier.

-Client Approval Workflows — Starting at Premium, clients can review and approve posts before they go live.
+Starting at Premium, clients can review and approve posts before they go live.
 Unlimited client seats are included at no extra charge — no per-client fees eating into your margins.
+If you're juggling broader project coordination across teams, tools like Taskade can complement SocialPilot for that workflow.

-Social Inbox — Consolidate comments, messages, and story replies from Facebook, Instagram, Twitter/X, and LinkedIn into one unified dashboard.
-Available from the Standard plan and above.
+Consolidate comments, messages, and story replies from Facebook, Instagram, Twitter/X, and LinkedIn into one unified dashboard.
+Available from the Standard plan and above — a solid time saver for teams handling community engagement across multiple brands.

-10-Network Publishing — Post to Facebook, Instagram, TikTok, Twitter/X, LinkedIn, Threads, Bluesky, YouTube, Pinterest, and Google Business Profile.
-The recent additions of Threads and Bluesky give SocialPilot broader platform coverage than many competitors.
+Post to Facebook, Instagram, TikTok, Twitter/X, LinkedIn, Threads, Bluesky, YouTube, Pinterest, and Google Business Profile.
+The additions of Threads and Bluesky give SocialPilot broader platform coverage than many competitors in this price range.

-SocialPilot's biggest weaknesses are shallow analytics, missing social listening, and occasional post reliability issues flagged by users across multiple review platforms.
+SocialPilot's main limitations are shallow analytics, no social listening, and occasional post reliability issues reported across multiple review platforms.

-The most consistent complaint across G2, Capterra, and Trustpilot is analytics depth.
-Users describe reports as basic compared to enterprise tools, and advanced analytics are locked behind the Premium tier at $100/month.
-Social listening is completely absent — CEO Bagadiya confirmed on ProductHunt that the feature is under development but not yet available.
+The most consistent complaint across G2, Capterra, and Trustpilot is analytics depth — users describe reports as basic, and advanced analytics are locked behind the Premium tier at $100/month.
+Social listening is completely absent; CEO Bagadiya confirmed on ProductHunt that the feature is under development but not yet available.
 Several Capterra reviewers report scheduled posts silently failing without notification, which forces manual queue monitoring.
-SocialPilot's Trustpilot profile sits at just 3.0/5 from 34 reviews, with 73% being one-star ratings (Trustpilot, 2025).
-Those complaints center on refund friction and unresponsive support.
-That said, Capterra rates their customer service 4.5/5 across 375 reviews (Capterra, 2025), so the experience clearly varies depending on the channel you use to reach them.
+SocialPilot's Trustpilot profile sits at 3.0/5 from 34 reviews, with 73% being one-star ratings (Trustpilot, 2025) — those complaints center on refund friction and unresponsive support.
+Capterra tells a different story, rating their customer service 4.5/5 across 375 reviews (Capterra, 2025).
+The gap suggests the experience depends heavily on which support channel you use.

 How Does SocialPilot Compare to the Competition?